lukethacoder/LSD_portfolio/src/posts/Zoostagram/Zoostagram.md

 #Technologies Used
 ***
 Zoostagram uses React, as well as utalising SASS and other NPM technologies.
-Storage is hosted on Google Firebase and is used to store all user and quiz data.
+Google Firebase is used to store all user and quiz data, as well as provide authentication for users.